-KidFriendly DC is a go-to resource for recreation with kids in the Washington, DC-Metro area.
+KidFriendly DC is the go-to resource for the scoop on the best recreation, events, entertainment, and activities with kids in the Washington, DC-Metro area.
 From the tried and true to the new and cool, find out where to go and what to do with the kiddos in the nation’s capital.

 I recently discovered this site, and it’s now one of my favorites.
 Great stuff.
 Thanks!
 I will be sure to do my part to forward any good kid events I see.